zenor0/zenor0/README.md

-Hi there! zenor0, a FZU student here, suck at programing :shit: .
+Hi there! zenor0, a FZU student, suck at programming :shit: .
 Still learning.